Supported accommodation is a type of housing that provides higher level care and support for people with particular needs.

 The charge may be a flat rate or a percentage of Commonwealth Disability Support Pension and Rent Assistance payments.

-See our departmental website for more on the residential charge for supported accommodation that we manage.
+See our Service Providers website for more on the residential charge for supported accommodation that we manage.

 Supported Residential Services (SRS) provide accommodation and support for people who need help in everyday life, like people who are frail or have a disability.